Fifty Shades of Grey Gardens

 Then in 2011 came “The Marble Faun of Grey Gardens” by Jason Hay and Steve Pelizza, showing Jerry Torre’s life before, during, and after his time with the Beales.
 We learn how the mistreatment of this gay boy by his homophobic stepfather was healed by the Beales, as well as about his travels throughout the world (he lived for a time in Saudi Arabia), his post-Beale career as a New York City cab driver, and his work as a sculptor.

-And now in answer to a culture’s insatiable thirst for all things Beale (that even a tribute song by Rufus Wainwright can’t slake) comes “That Summer.”
+And now in answer to a culture’s insatiable thirst for all things Beale (that even a tribute song by Rufus Wainwright couldn’t slake) comes “That Summer.”
 Directed by Göran Hugo Olsson, it’s nothing less than a prequel to “Grey Gardens.”
-The footage supplied for it was shot by artist, photographer, supermodel” wrangler, and African explorer Peter Beard at the request of his friend Lee Radziwill, who was planning to make a film about the Bouvier family.
+The footage supplied for it was shot by artist, photographer, supermodel wrangler, and African explorer Peter Beard at the request of his friend Lee Radziwill, who was planning to make a film about the Bouvier family.
 Learning that the Edies knew about the Bouviers like no one else, she went with Beard to meet them, discovered the genteel squalor of their lives, helped them out, and more or less fell down the rabbit hole of their all-enveloping, utterly bewitching lives.

 In “That Summer,” we see footage of other East End summer people —Radziwill, Truman Capote, Andy Warhol, Paul Morrissey, and their pals (even including a shot of Joe Dallesandro.)
 But it’s the Edies who dominate, chattering away in what’s clearly a warm-up for the Main Event captured not long afterwards by the Maysleses.